j-maas/recipe-box/README.md

   - [ ] Improve error messages.
   - [ ] Allow named sections representing steps that have individual ingredient lists for preparation.
 - [ ] Fix highlight on real button differing from link button.
+- [ ] Host fonts, instead of fetching them from Google.